Minimization of mean-CVaR evacuation time of a crowd using rescue guides: a scenario-based approach: Optimization framework

 Now, we can define our second objective, the conditional value-at-risk for probability level $\alpha$, $\mathrm{CVaR}_{\alpha}$.
 It is the conditional mean of $T_{last}$ exceeding $\mathrm{VaR}_{\alpha}$, and is defined as,

 Again, because we have a finite number of scenarios, we can rewrite Eq.~\eqref{eq:cvar1} as a probability-weighted sum of those $T_{last}^{k}$ exceeding $\mathrm{VaR}_{\alpha}\left[T_{last}\right]$:

 Note that in some situations, especially when there are a small number of scenarios, the worst-case scenario probability might equal or exceed the tail probability $1-\alpha$.
-Let us denote the index of the worst-case scenario by $\beta$, and the evacuation time associated with it, or the worst-case scenario value, by $\mathrm{WCSV}$.
+Let us denote the worst-case scenario index by $\beta$, the worst-case scenario value, or the evacuation time associated with it, by $\mathrm{WCSV}$.
 Thus, it holds

 and

 When the worst-case scenario probability $p^{\beta} \geq 1-\alpha$, from Eq.~\eqref{eq:var2} we get,

 and furthermore, by inserting the above into Eq.~\eqref{eq:cvar2},